tfmm/terraform-provider-gitea/README.md

 Terraform Gitea Provider

-This repo is mirrored from https://gitea.com/gitea/terraform-provider-gitea please send all issues and pull requests there.
+This repo is forked from https://gitea.com/gitea/terraform-provider-gitea.

+Please send all issues to this repo, PRs are handled outside github.

 ## Usage